vishnux/Calgary-Emergency-Response-Times/README.md

 ## Contribute
 Contributions to the Calgary Emergency Response Time Analysis project are welcome!
 If you have any ideas, bug fixes, or enhancements, feel free to submit a pull request.

-Here are some ideas on How to Contribute.
+Here are some ideas on [How to Contribute](https://opensource.guide/how-to-contribute/).

-Please follow this project's Code of Conduct.
+Please adhere to this project's [Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).

 ## Note
 This project is for educational purposes only.
 The generated recipes may not always be perfect or entirely sensible.
 Please use your judgment before trying them out.
 You can modify the code and experiment with different ingredients to generate new recipes.